LukaTV939/OpenSteamClient/README.md

 ## The client crashes a lot or doesn't start
 Delete `~/.local/share/OpenSteam` and try again.
 Also check that you have a PC that meets the requirements for Steam officially, as well as OpenSteamClient.
 Also, run OpenSteamClient from the terminal and post the logs in a Github issue clearly describing your situation.

+Now how the fuck do I do github actions on a fork?
+Let's find out